 KVM is an excellent application to provide you with the best services for running your large setups.
 It's the only application that turns Linux into a hypervisor.
 KVM is a part of Linux and vice versa, meaning that everything Linux has, KVM has too.
-However, there are some critical features of KVM that make it the preferred hypervisor at an enterprise level:
+However, some critical features of KVM make it the preferred hypervisor at an enterprise level:

 KVM uses a combination of security-enhanced Linux (SELinux) and secures virtualization (sVirt) to enhance the virtual machine security and isolation process.
 These technologies make it possible to establish security boundaries around VMs and allow Mandatory Access Control (MAC) security to be applied to guest virtual machines.

 KVM can use any storage supported by Linux, including local disks and network-attached storage (NAS).
 KVM allows multipath input/output that may be used to improve storage and provide data redundancy.
 It also supports thin provisioning, which allocates storage on demand rather than all upfront.